-Dallas Animal Control
+Dallas Wildlife Pest Control

 Dallas Exterminator - We don't actually exterminate animals, we trap and relocate them.
 Click here for insect control.
 Dallas Wildlife Trapper - We trap and remove a wide range of wildlife species, such as raccoons, opossums, squirrels, skunks, groundhogs, chipmunks, skunks, and even snakes.
 Tarrant County Animal Services - If you are looking for the free county service for domestic animals and pets, click the link to the left for the phone number and more information.